roc-lang/roc/www/wip_new_website/content/index.md

 If you would like your company to become a corporate sponsor of Roc's development, please [DM Richard Feldman on Zulip](https://roc.zulipchat.com/#narrow/pm-with/281383-user281383)!

-We'd also like to express our gratitude to each and every one of our fantastic [GitHub sponsors](https://github.com/sponsors/roc-lang/)!
+We'd also like to express our gratitude to our generous [individual sponsors](https://github.com/sponsors/roc-lang/)!
 A special thanks to those sponsoring $25/month or more:

 <ul id="individual-sponsors">
     <li><a href="https://github.com/aaronwhite">Aaron White</a></li>